mono/website/archived/accessibility_team_meetings_2008_jun_11.md

     (03:48:02 PM) knocte: guys I'm wondering: is it a good idea idea to update that wiki page everybody at the same time?
 I think that you can overwrite other's changes if you do it at the same time
     (03:48:19 PM) sandy: knocte: thanks, I'll change the topic now that it's closer to the meeting (03:48:21 PM) mode (+o knocte ) by sandy
-    (03:48:30 PM) sandy has changed the topic to: Iteration 3-4 Wrap-up/Planning Meeting begins in less than 20 minutes: http://mono-project.com/Accessibility:_Project_Schedule
+    (03:48:30 PM) sandy has changed the topic to: Iteration 3-4 Wrap-up/Planning Meeting begins in less than 20 minutes: Accessibility:_Project_Schedule
     (03:48:56 PM) MarioC: sandy, I think we should stop adding new providers to our plans, I think that because doesn't make any sense adding "planned" to each new provider...
     (03:48:59 PM) sandy: knocte: I had that message up when it was an hour before, too (03:49:06 PM) MarioC: sandy, every provider is "planned", indeed